KLP's CEO Sverre Thornes said:

 Figures from the World Health Organization show that five percent of the world's deaths each year are due to alcohol.
 In Norway, more than half of all cases of violence involve alcohol, and alcohol-related costs are estimated at US$2 billion (NOK18 billion) annually in Norway alone.

-See full list of around 90 companies
+See full list of around 90 companies (to be updated)

 For interview, please contact Head of Communications, Sissel Bjaanæs